kata-ai/aksara-ui/packages/wicara-core/src/foundations/reset/README.md

 # Reset

-Provides necessary CSS resets to use Aksara UI Kit.
+> Provides necessary CSS resets to use Wicara components.

 ## Usage

-Wrap your app inside the `WicaraReset` to use the resets and `ThemeProvider` component provided by Aksara UI Kit.
+Wrap your app inside the `WicaraReset` to use the resets and `ThemeProvider` component provided by Wicara.

 ```jsx
 import { WicaraReset } from '@wicara/core';